Lumi-supercomputer/LUMI-SoftwareStack/docs/procedures.md

     which is actually used in the LUMIpartition module file is the version of the craype-targets packages (essentially the CPE targeting modules).

-  * Create in the repository a matching ``LMOD/LUMIstack_yy.mm_modulerc.lua`` file.
-The contents of this file is the same as the HPE-Cray provided file ``/opt/cray/pe/cpe/yy.mm/modulerc.lua`` in the current interpretation.
-The only reason why we use our own copy rather than referring to the Cray-provided file is to ensure that the file remains part of the the ``LMOD_MODULERCFILE`` series of files independent of load and unload operations of the ``cpe`` modules.
+  * **This step is only needed if you don't do part 2 as the installation script used in part 2 of this procedure will also do this.**

+    Add a ``cpe/yy.mm.lua`` link for the just installed programming environment to the ``modules/CrayOverwrite/core`` subdirectory of the modules tree (NOT in the ``modules`` directory of the repository).
+This file does need the .csv file generated in the previous step to function properly.

+    Note that this directory also contains a link named ``.modulerc`` to the ``.version``file of `/opt/cray/pe/lmod/modulefiles/core/cpe''.
+It is essential
+    that the default version of the ``cpe`` module is the same in the original module directory and in ``CrayOVerwrite`` as otherwise the original one may get loaded in some circumstances.
+By using the symbolic link and the new name with higher priority we assure that the modules from ``CrayOVerwrite`` are used.
+One still needs to ensure that the overwrite modules also are more to the front of the ``MODULEPATH`` or things still go wrong.

+  * **This step is only needed if you don't do part 2 as the installation script used in part 2 of this procedure will also do this.**

+    If ``/opt/cray/pe/cpe/yy.mm/modulerc.lua`` is missing on the system, an alternative needs to be generated and stored in ``modules/CrayOverwrite/data-cpe/yy.mm`` as it is used by the generic cpe module installed in the previous step.

+    This can be done by running ``./make_CPE_modulerc yy.mm`` in the ``scripts`` subdirectory of ``SystemRepo``.

+  * Hide the new cpe module installed in the Cray PE subdirectory by adding a line to ``LMOD/modulerc.lua`` in the repository.

   * If there are new Cray targeting modules that are irrelevant for LUMI you may want to hide them in the respective code block in ``LMOD/LUMIstack_modulerc.lua``.

+### Part 2: Adding support as a LUMI/yy.mm(.dev) software stack

+From here on the setup is largely automated by the ``prepare_LUMI_stack.sh`` script in the ``scripts`` subdirectory of the repository.
+A few things need to be in place though before running this script:

+  * The component definition of the Cray PE software stack in the .csv file in the ``CrayPE`` subdirectory.

-  * Add an EasyConfig file for the selected version of EasyBuild in the EasyConfig repository.
+  * An EasyConfig file for the right version of EasyBuild in the ``easybuild/easyconfigs/e/EasyBuild`` subdirectory of the repository.

     Note that it is always possible to run ``prepare_LUMI_stack.sh``-script with ``EASYBUILD_IGNORE_CHECKSUMS=1`` set if the checksums in the module file are not yet OK.

-(TODO CHECK is this the correct variable?)
+  * Add a software stack-specific configuration file ``easybuild-production-LUMI-yy.mm.cfg`` for EasyBuild if needed in the ``easybuild/config`` subdirectory of the repository.

+    We currently don't include the ``.dev`` extension, i.e., if there is a development and an LTS software stack for the same version of the CPE, they share the EasyBuild configuration file.
+This makes sense because the development stack is meant to prepare for a production stack.

-  * Make sure proper versions of the EasyBuild-config, LUMIstack and LUMIpartition modules are available in the repository.
+Furthermore you may want to make sure that the proper versions of the following files are available in the repository should you want to make changes compared to versions installed before:

+  * The generic ``EasyBuild-config`` module should you want to make changes to, e.g., the environment variables et by that module.

+  * The generic ``LUMIstacck`` aand ```LUUUMIpartition`` module.

+  * The generic cpe module ``cpe-generic``.

 The software stack initialisation script will take the most recent one (based on the yy.mm version number) that is not newer than the release of the CPE for the software stack.

-    *The software stacks and CPEs on the Grenoble test system use yy.G.mm version numbers, but the ``.G`` is dropped when determining the correct version of the modules mentioned above.*

-  * Add a software stack-specific configuration file for EasyBuild if needed in the ``easybuild/confif`` subdirectory of the repository.

-Next the ``prepare_LUMI_stack.sh``-script can be used to finish the initialization of the software stack.
-It takes 3 input arguments:
+The ``prepare_LUMI_stack.sh`` script takes three arguments, and the order is important:

+ 1. The version of the software stack: the Cray PE version, with the extension ``.dev`` for a development stack (e.g., 21.05.dev or 21.06).

-  * Version of the software stack
+ 2. The version of EasyBuild to install in the software stack

-  * Version of EasyBuild to use

-  * Work directory for temporary files, used to install a bootstrapping copy of EasyBuild.
+ 3. A work directory for temporary files, used to install a bootstrapping copy of EasyBuild.
 Rather than trying to use an EasyBuild installation from an older software stack if present to bootstrap the new one, we simply chose to do a bootstrap every time the script is run as this is a procedure